ORV in Grayling MI

 In order to use these state forest areas you must have a “Michigan Recreation Passport”.
 Those are available to purchase at state parks, when renewing Michigan car registrations or when a state ranger is at the site.
 If there is no ranger when you arrive, they may put an envelope on your car and request that you purchase one by mail.

-Lower Peninsula: ORV operation is permitted on all designated trails, designated areas, and designated routes (forest roads that are posted as open) in the Lower Peninsula.
+Lower Peninsula: ORV operation is permitted on all designated trails, designated areas, and designated routes unless they are posted closed.
+Northern Lower Peninsula maps: 6,308.6 miles (84%) of roads are open and 1,213.6 (16%) miles are closed.

 Statewide: ORV use on designated trails is limited to vehicles 50 inches or less in width.
 Off-trail or off-route operation outside of a designated area is prohibited except for licensed hunters operating an ORV at speeds of 5 mph or less for the purpose of removing deer, bear, or elk.